Tosox/Destiny.ut/README.md

 [<img src="readme-res/misc.png" height="400" />](readme-res/misc.png)

 </div>

-## FAQ

-### Will the cheat be updated in the future?
-- There will most likely be no new features introduced, but bug fixes and code improvements can be expected

 ## Known Issues
 - The aimbot doesn't manage to aim on the target before firing